tanu-rana/machine_learning/README.md

 #MACHINE LEARNING (Coursera)

-This repo contains Weekly problems from the Machine Learning course by Andrew Ng
+This repo contains weekly problems from the Machine Learning course by Andrew Ng

 The course includes:

 	Linear Regression (one variable and multiple variables)

 	Logistic Regression